buriedObject/wizard-fight/scrap/spell types.md

 how to categorize spells?
 let's take a few simple spells and see what distinctions seem useful in particular contexts:

 Flame Slash
+The caster slashes with open palm and the spell creates a wide arc of flame following the motion.
+Range and temperature vary according to caster's Coherence and their proficiency with the spell and aspect.

+Earth Wall
+The caster places both hands on the ground and the spell creates a wall of earth extending from a connected surface.
+Size, range, and thickness vary according to Coherence and proficiency.

 Puddle Jump
+The caster can submerge themself within any pool of water that is big enough around to fit their body - depth is inconsequential.
+After doing so, the caster can emerge from any "connected" pool of water within a certain range.
+Range increases according to Coherence and definition of "connected" varies according to proficiency and Resonance.

 Between Two Moments